UX

 Where this shows up most clearly

-In eCommerce, it often shows up as users hesitating at the point of purchase.
-The instinct is to optimise the checkout, reduce steps, or improve .
+In eCommerce, it often surfaces as users hesitating at the point of purchase.
+The instinct is to optimise the checkout, reduce steps, improve .
 Sometimes that helps.
-But in cases where the issue is pricing , expectations, or product information, the friction isn’t coming from the UX layer.
-It’s coming from the product itself.
+But when the issue is pricing , expectations, or product information, the friction isn't coming from the UX layer.
+It's coming from the product itself.

-What happens when everything gets treated as UX
+What happens when everything gets treated as a UX problem

 Where the real value sits